 3. Authenticate your email

 This best practice is meant to prevent the primary way credentials are stolen.
-You can authenticate your email through various methods, such as configuring DMARC, SPF, and DKIM.
+You can authenticate your email through various methods, such as configuring DMARC, Sender Policy Framework (SPF), and DomainKeys Identified Mail (DKIM).

 4. Never open a suspicious email attachment